ibm-cloud-docs/sell/conref.md

 1. In the {{site.data.keyword.cloud_notm}} console, click the **Menu** icon ![Menu icon](../icons/icon_hamburger.svg "Menu") > **Partner Center** > **Sell** > **My Products**.
 1. Select the product that you're onboarding, and click **Support**.
 1. Select your product's support provider.
-   1. If you select **Community** for your support provider, provide the URL for the support community and your product's support leader contact information.
-The support leader contact information is for internal use only and is not displayed on the product details page.
+   1. If you select **Community** for your support provider, provide the support statement and the URL for the support community.
    1. If you select **Third-party** for your support provider, use the following steps to complete the necessary fields.

 ## Selecting your product's support provider by using the API